Julianne2025/Data-Analytics-Portfolio/README.md

 The data was exported from the company JDE ERP system in 2008.
 Now the profit and loss data are imported into Power BI from Excel spreadsheets for demostration purposes.

-Business Q&A:  KPIs, FY2008 Autual vs Prior Year Actual.
+Business Q&A:  KPIs, FY2008 Actual vs Prior Year Actual.

 Business Problems:  Lack of performance tracking.
 Financial reports were provided after monthly accounting close so no financial data was in real time.